Package com.github.tommyettinger.random

 getStateE

-public long getStateE() -
+public int getStateE() -

 setStateE

-stateE- can be any long, but will be cast to an int before use
+stateE- can be any int

 -